BeyondTrust - Secure Remote Access and Privileged Access Management

 Identity and Access Management (IAM)

 Identity and Access Management (IAM), also called identity management, refers to the IT security discipline, framework, and solutions for managing digital identities.
 Identity management encompasses the provisioning and de-provisioning of identities, securing and authentication of identities, and the authorization to access resources and/or perform certain actions.
-While a person (user) has only one singular digital identity, they may have many different accounts representing them.
-Each account can have different access controls, both per resource and per context.

 Least Privilege

 Least privilege, often referred to as the principle of least privilege (PoLP), refers to the concept and practice of restricting access rights for users, accounts, and computing processes to only those resources absolutely required to perform routine, authorized activities.
 Privilege itself refers to the authorization to bypass certain security restraints.
-A least privilege security model entails enforcing the minimal level of user rights, or lowest clearance level, that allows the user to perform his/her role.
+A least privilege security model entails enforcing the minimal level of user rights, or lowest clearance level, that allows the user to perform their role.
 However, least privilege also applies to processes, applications, systems, and devices (such as IoT), in that each should have only those permissions required to perform an authorized activity.

 Logic Bomb